Star Wars Jedi: Survivor Holotactics Mini-Game

 • 1 Droideka (Ranged Bedlam Raiders) for 12 points.

-• 5 B1 Droids (Melee Bedlam Raider) 1 point each.
+• 5 B1 Droids (Melee Bedlam Raider) for 1 point each.

 Merrin